-- (h) the dissemination of information provided, or records prepared, in the ordinary course of business of the Corporation: - (i) to promote the sale of products or services of the Corporation, or; - (ii) to raise public awareness of the Corporation, that cannot reasonably be considered to promote the purchase or sale of securities of the Corporation;
+- (a) the dissemination of information provided, or records prepared, in the ordinary course of business of the Corporation: - i. to promote the sale of products or services of the Corporation, or; - ii. to raise public awareness of the Corporation, that cannot reasonably be considered to promote the purchase or sale of securities of the Corporation;

-- (i) activities or communications necessary to comply with the requirements of: - (i) under applicable securities laws; - (ii) the rules and policies of the Regulatory Authorities; - (j) communications by a publisher of, or writer for, a newspaper, magazine or business or financial publication, that is of general and regular paid circulation, distributed only to subscribers to it for value or to purchasers of it, if: - (i) the communication is only through the newspaper, magazine or publication; and - (ii) the publisher or writer receives no commission or other consideration other than for acting in the capacity of publisher or writer; or - (k) activities or communications that may be otherwise specified by the TSX Venture Exchange.
+- (b) activities or communications necessary to comply with the requirements of: - i. under applicable securities laws; - ii. the rules and policies of the Regulatory Authorities; - (c) communications by a publisher of, or writer for, a newspaper, magazine or business or financial publication, that is of general and regular paid circulation, distributed only to subscribers to it for value or to purchasers of it, if: - i. the communication is only through the newspaper, magazine or publication; and - ii. the publisher or writer receives no commission or other consideration other than for acting in the capacity of publisher or writer; or - (d) activities or communications that may be otherwise specified by the TSX Venture Exchange.